 A new use of a well-known prior disclosure may result in a non-analogous or unexpected results.
 As such, a known invention applied to a new use may nevertheless be considered patentable.For instance, a toxic chemical previously used as a rat poison may be patentable if it is newly discovered to be useful as a growth promoter in plants.

 Additionally, where a means is known to be useful to achieve a generic result, the discovery of a more specific analogous result may also be patentable.
 In Canada, new uses that achieve non-analogous and analogous results are patentable.

-Canada operates on a first-to-file system.
+In Canada patent law operates on a first-to-file system.
 As such, a patentable invention must be "new" as of the date that the application is filed (rather than the date that the invention was made).
 The invention does not need to be revolutionary and can be a combination of old things, as long as the combination is new.
 As such, improvements to existing machines or processes may be patented.
 It should be noted however, that the mere juxtaposition of parts is not sufficient.